deletedcu/angular-demo/lectures/day-2/routing.md

 <router-outlet></router-outlet>
 ```

-## Create an external routing file
+## Create an External Routing File

-As you can imagine, that `RouterModule.forRoot()` can get really lengthy.
+As you can imagine, that `RouterModule.forRoot()` can get lengthy.
 Let's put it in a new file `src/app/app-routing.module.ts`:

 ```javascript
 import { NgModule } from '@angular/core';